$0 Ohio Foster Care Quick-Start Checklist

 Does Ohio require a professional fire inspection for foster care?

-No. The safety audit is conducted by the agency's assessor using the JFS 01348 form — it is not a municipal fire department inspection.
-However, your home must meet the OAC 5101:2-7-12 requirements, which overlap substantially with fire code (smoke alarms, CO detectors, extinguisher, no unvented heaters).
-If you have questions about basement egress or structural fire safety, consulting a local fire inspector before the agency audit is a reasonable step and can prevent a failed certification inspection.
+The agency's safety audit uses the JFS 01348 form.
+Separately, Ohio requires an approved inspection by a state-certified fire safety inspector or the State Fire Marshal's Office within twelve months before the initial recommendation for certification.
+Your home must also meet OAC 5180:2-7-12 requirements, which overlap substantially with fire code (smoke alarms, CO detectors, extinguisher, and no unvented kerosene or oil heaters).
+If you have questions about basement egress or structural fire safety, consulting a local fire inspector before the agency audit is a reasonable step.

 Can I have a pool or trampoline and still get certified?